jaywonchung/reason/README.md

 You can grab binaries from Releases, or you can run `cargo install reason-shell`.

+## Cross-Platform Support

+`reason` currently supports Linux and MacOS.
+Windows is excluded because the owner does not currently own a Windows machine.

+In order to share data between multiple platforms, users are encouraged to locate `reason` metadata, PDF files, and markdown notes in a location synced by cloud storage services such as Google Drive.
+I use the official Google Drive app on MacOS and Insync on Linux.
+This offers an extra benefit - you can read PDFs with your iPad, also synced with the cloud storage.

 ## Documentation

 If you already have reason, run `man man` to view the top-level documentation.